ianovir/HIMUServer/README.md

 You can retrieve it after your Computer is connected to the Network.

 ### Windows OS ###
-In the command prompt, enter the command ** ipconfig /all ** and check for the IPv4 Address.
+In the command prompt, enter the command **ipconfig /all** and check for the IPv4 Address.
 ### Linux OS ###
-In the terminal enter the command ** ip addr show ** and check for the IPv4 Address.
+In the terminal enter the command **ip addr show** and check for the IPv4 Address.
 ### MAC OS ###
-After your Computer connected to the Network, in the terminal enter the command ** ifconfig ** and check for the IPv4 Address.
+After your Computer connected to the Network, in the terminal enter the command **ifconfig** and check for the IPv4 Address.

-Please note that IP address may change, so it is better to check its value at every connection.

-## Configure HyperIMU for the connection ##
+## HyperIMU configuration ##
 1. Go to the settings screen in HyperIMU
 2. From the **Stream Protocol** select an Internet protocol (UDP or TCP)
 3. In the field **IP address** put the IP address of your PC